Skip to main content

 }

-Create a directory example in the directory, create the following two files example1.txt and example2.txt.
+Create a directory named examples, then create example1.txt and example2.txt.

 Create a new directory: